Central Park jogger case: Appeals

+Incarceration

+Through their time of incarceration, McCray, Richardson, Salaam, Santana, and Wise maintained their innocence in the rape and attack of Meili, including at hearings before parole boards.
+While they acknowledged "witnessing or participating in other wrongdoing" in the park, they each maintained innocence in the attack of Meili.

-The four youngest of the five convicted defendants each served between six and seven years in juvenile facilities.
-Richardson, Salaam, and Santana attended classes.
-Each earned a GED and also completed an associate degree while there.
+Richardson, Salaam, and Santana attended classes and earned a GED and also completed an associate degree while there.

-Richardson and Salaam were released in 1997.
-Afterward Salaam talked about how important family was.
-He was part of an Islamic community and served as a spiritual leader at his youth facility, but talked about how important his mother's visits had been.
-He was held at a juvenile facility in upstate New York about five miles from the Canadian border and hours from New York City, but she came to see him three times a week.

 Wise had to serve all of his time in adult prison, and encountered so much personal violence that he asked to stay in isolation for extended periods.
 He was held at four different prisons, having asked for transfers in the hope of improving his situation.
 He was released in August 2002, the last of the five men to leave prison.

-Through this period, each of the five continued to maintain their innocence in the rape and attack of Meili, including at hearings before parole boards.
-While they acknowledged "witnessing or participating in other wrongdoing" in the park, they each maintained innocence in the attack of Meili.
+Santana was released in 1995; McCray in 1996; and Salaam and Richardson in 1997.
+Wise was released in August 2002.

 Discovery of assailant

-In 2001, convicted serial rapist and murderer Matias Reyes was serving a life sentence in New York state.
-He had never been identified as a suspect in the Central Park attack on Meili, although he had been at large at the time.
-Reyes was believed to have raped another woman in the same area of the park during the day on April 17, two days before the attack on Meili.
-Initially the Meili case was investigated as a homicide, and the April 17 rape was investigated as a rape assault, which resulted in a lack of comparison of the DNA recovered in the two cases.
-The NYPD did not have a DNA database until 1994; after that, detectives and prosecutors had access to common information about DNA from evidence and taken from suspects in certain crimes.
-During the summer of 1989, Reyes raped four more women, killing one, and was interrupted after robbing a fifth.

-In 2001 Reyes met Wise when they were held at the Auburn Correctional Facility in upstate New York.
-That year, Reyes informed a corrections officer that he had raped Meili.
+In 2001, Matias Reyes met Wise when they were held at the Auburn Correctional Facility in upstate New York.
+Reyes subsequently informed a corrections officer that he had raped Meili.
 In 2002, Reyes told officials that on the night of April 19, 1989, he had assaulted and raped the female jogger.
 He was 17 years old at the time of the assault and said that he had committed it alone.
 He also said that he had intended to burglarize the victim's apartment.
 Reyes was then working at an East Harlem convenience store on Third Avenue and 102nd Street, and living in a van on the street.